ruby/rdoc/RI.md

 ## `ri` Information

-With certain options, an `ri` command may print information other than documents for a class, module, methods, or page:
+With certain options, an `ri` command may output information other than documents for a class, module, methods, or page:

 - {Option \\--help or -h}[rdoc-ref:RI.md@-help-2C+-h]:
-  Prints `ri` help text.
+  Outputs `ri` help text.
 - {option \\--version or -v}[rdoc-ref:RI.md@-version-2C+-v]:
-  Prints `ri` version.
+  Outputs `ri` version.
 - {option \\--list or -l}[rdoc-ref:RI.md@-list-2C+-l]:
-  Prints list of classes and modules.
+  Outputs list of classes and modules.
 - {option \\--list-doc-dirs}[rdoc-ref:RI.md@-list-doc-dirs]:
-  Prints list of `ri` source directories.
+  Outputs list of `ri` source directories.
 - {Option \\--dump=FILEPATH}[rdoc-ref:RI.md@-dump-3DFILEPATH]:
-  Prints dump of ri cache file at the given filepath.
+  Outputs dump of ri cache file at the given filepath.

 ## Static Mode

-In static mode, `ri` prints a response and exits.
+In static mode, `ri` outputs a response and exits.

 In general, `ri` responds in static mode if the command gives a _name_: